 Brighton Council primed the pump by contributing to the first year’s running costs; the Centre then became totally self-supporting, from the outset offering a programme of adult educational courses (two of the earliest were Keep Fit and Bridge) as a means both of serving the local community and of generating income to maintain the Centre.
-The Centre celebrated the 40th anniversary of its opening on 20 April 2014.
+The Centre will celebrate the 50th anniversary of its opening on 20 April 2024.

 Use of the Centre

 The Centre stands at the heart of the village and is open to all comers.
 The premises may be hired for wedding receptions, birthday parties, meetings of clubs and societies, and for any other kind of social event.
-A pre-school playgroup meets there regularly.
+A nursery runs there every weekday throughout the year.